pyvista/pyvista/docs/getting-started/installation.rst

 Running on MyBinder
 ~~~~~~~~~~~~~~~~~~~

-This section is for advanced users that would like to install and use PyVista
+This section is for users that would like to install and use PyVista
 with headless displays on notebook hosting services like MyBinder_.

 Please see `this project`_ for a convenient Cookiecutter_ to get started using